fdioni/BotEpel/readme.md

 1. create Bot config in root folder by copying `config.example.json` into `config.json` and don't forget to fill `token`
 2. create Database config file in folder `config` by copying `config\config.example.json` into `config\config.json`
+3. Run `npm install` to install all module
+4. Run `npx sequalize db:migrate` to migrate all database
-3. Run bot in development mode using this command:
+5. Run bot in development mode using this command:

     ```
     node start
     ```

+    Bot will restart every code changes occure
-4. Happy Development!
+6. Happy Development!